composewell/streamly/docs/User/HowTo/faq.md

 # Frequently Asked Questions

 This document provides idioms or examples to solve common programming problems using streamly.
-To start with please go through [Streamly Quick Overview](/docs/User/Tutorials/learn-by-examples.md) and [`Streamly examples repository`][streamly-examples].
+To start with please go through the [Learn By Examples](/docs/User/Tutorials/learn-by-examples.md) page and [`Examples Package`](https://github.com/composewell/streamly-examples).
 This document provides additional examples.

 ## Distribute and Zip Concurrently